The gravitational field

 The formula shows that the

-product is equal to the power of work done
+product is equal to power of work done by

-by the gravitational force per unit volume, and the torsion field is not
+the gravitational force per unit volume, and torsion field is not included in

-included in this product and does not perform work on the matter.
+this product and does not perform work on matter.

-of gravitation in inertial reference frames can be found in the works by Oliver
+gravitation in inertial reference frames can be found in works by Oliver

 Heaviside.
 [3] They are four vector differential